RBin789/multi-person-video-transcription/README.md

 pip install -r requirements-A3v2.txt
 ```

-This will install all the required packages listed in the `requirements-new.txt` file.
+This will install all the required packages listed in the `requirements-A3v2.txt` file.
 **Note:** This project uses the library dlib so you will need the C Compiler and CMake

 **Run The Project:**